Frequently Asked Questions

 Please look at the withdrawal/refund policy on page 38 of the SEA Handbook.

-As long as the Student Update Form is completed each summer, there is no Registration Fee and the student remains enrolled.
+As long as the Student Enrollment Form is completed during the free re-enrollment window each spring, there is no Registration Fee and the student remains enrolled.

 Please see the Graduation Requirements page on the website.